 The best thing about the festival is that it is absolutely free to attend, you must only pay for pizza and wine.
 The entertaining events are the toppings on the pizza!

-The Naples Pizza Village is open every evening from 6 pm and does not close until midnight.
+The Naples Pizza Village is opens on Friday June 16 at 6pm and does not close until midnight.
 From early evening there is live music playing along the promenade.
 Then there are the workshops and tournaments taking place in each marquee.
 You can pick and choose from pizzerias on what you would like to eat and drink and enjoy all the free entertainment throughout the evening.

 Once the sun sets, the village is lit up with lights and the shoreline is buzzing, alive with activity and the musical entertainment continues.
 There is plenty of room for dancing, singing and eating with over 30,000 square meters to explore both by day and night!